marcosrampaso/marcosrampaso/README.md

 <p align="left">
 I'm a recently graduated Computer Scientist from the Federal University of Technology – Paraná (UTFPR).
-My main interest areas are Data Science, Machine Learning, AI and backend development.
+My main interest areas are Data Science, Machine Learning, AI and Data Analysis.
 Python was the door that introduced me to this world — and since then I've been constantly learning and building projects around data.
 </p>

 <br><br>